ikngtty/dotfiles/init/macOS/manual.md

     *   Adjust sensitivity.
 *   General
     *   Make Vivaldi the default browser.
+*   Security and Privacy
+    *   The time require the password is right after sleeping and saving the scrreen.
 *   Dock
     *   Change position to left.
     *   Turn on to show/hide automatically.